laomb/entc/docs/code.md

 ### Core Global Variables

 Global variables are variables defined outside of a scope of a function.
-They are statically embeded into the binary (increasing its size) and available either default initialised to some value or to zero.
+They are statically embeded into the binary (increasing its size) and available either default initialized to some value or to zero.
 All string literals used, even inside of functions will be evaluated into a global variable and the use of it replaced with a pointer to the string's first byte.
 More information about global variables can be read in the section [global variables](#global-variables)

 ### Name Mangeling